luizfneves404/pico-backend/README.md

 # Choices i made

-## Poetry
+## uv

-I used to use pipenv, but i now think Poetry is better.
+I used to use pipenv, then i thought Poetry was better.
+Now i think uv is better.
+IT RUNS SO FAST.

 ## Uvicorn